FakeItEasy/FakeItEasy/docs/creating-fakes.md

 var foo = fake.FakeObject;
 ```

-For an alternative look at migrating from Moq to FakeItEasy, see Daniel Marbach's blog post that talks about [Migration from Moq to FakeItEasy with Resharper Search Patterns](https://www.planetgeek.ch/2013/07/18/migration-from-moq-to-fakeiteasy-with-resharper-search-patterns/).
+For an alternative look at migrating from Moq to BlairItEasy, see Daniel Marbach's blog post that talks about [Migration from Moq to BlairItEasy with Resharper Search Patterns](https://www.planetgeek.ch/2013/07/18/migration-from-moq-to-fakeiteasy-with-resharper-search-patterns/).